jaybeeuu/jaybeeuu-dev/packages/posts/src/valuable-tests/valuable-tests.md

 As part of your CI pipeline, they prove your code continues to work.
 They help others to change your code with confidence.
 Tests help describe what you meant, even when the code is complex.
-Alright enough preaching to the converted.

 The problem with tests, the fly in the ointment, the salt on the pudding is that they get in the way.
 Don't they?
-Ever made a tiny change, pushed it up, asked for review only to find out the test failed?
+Ever made a tiny change or refactor, pushed it up, asked for review only to find out a cascade of tests failed or needed updating?
-Ever wanted to refactor some code to improve something or open it to extension in some way, only to find making any change cause the unit tests to fail?
 Ever tried changing a test only to discover the setup is so complicated, or interleaved with other tests that it's impossible to figure out or the change grows indefinitely?
 Run a CI pipeline only for it to spend half an hour running a single test?

-Yeah.
-P.I.T.A.

-Tests at their best are a vital tool to to the professional, at their worst, a hinderance, a scourge on the land.
+Tests at their best are a vital tool to the professional, at their worst, a hindrance, a scourge on the land.

+Invaluable,
-Invaluable, or worse than valueless.
+or worse than valueless.

 All tests no matter how well written will have a cost to them.
 At the very least there's the time and energy in your build pipeline to run them.
 But there's also effort used up to maintain them, update them, understand them, etc.

 So how do you decide whether your test is worthwhile?